IARU Global Transformation Initiative

 IARU is an alliance of global universities.
-In view of the increasing importance and dynamic shifts in weight between different world regions, IARU member universities formed an institutional learning activity to share their experiences and strategic considerations on their interaction with partners in emerging and developing countries, at the institutional level as well as with respect to research alliances and capacity building.
+In view of the increasing importance and dynamic shifts in weight between different world regions, IARU member universities formed an institutional initiative to share their experiences and strategic considerations on their interaction with collaborators in emerging and developing countries, at the institutional level as well as with respect to research alliances and capacity building.

 Guideline for research partnerships between Global North and Global South

 The Global Transformation Initiative has elaborated “Principles for Integrity and Fairness in Research Partnerships”.

 Annual Meeting 2021: Asia-Africa Conference at University of Copenhagen

 ETH Zürich: Prof. Harald Fischer-Tiné

 National University of Singapore (NUS): Prof. Maitrii Victoriano Aung